 Several complexity drivers need to be evaluated before making a decision to go forward.
 For example, the cost of developing a new feature versus anticipated profits, impact on market position, time to market, govt. regulations, technical requirements, core competency, manufacturing, supplier, service requirements, etc.

 How many product variants to offer to the customer and the choice for alternate features leads to increased complexity.
 This is a critical decision for made-to-stock product manufacturers.
 For made-to-stock products, multiple product variants may mean increased inventories at distribution network and points-of-sale.

 Once a decision is made to develop the feature, then it is important to identify all applicable requirements associated with the feature and ensure that requirements are satisfied by providing several local solutions or a generic solution.

-In order to manage complexity, you can start with key dimensions of product variety, change and multi-domain product development.
+In order to manage complexity, you can start with key dimensions of product variety, change, and multi-domain product development.
 Of course, there are other dimensions that you can consider once the foundation is built.
-Enterprise change management should account for cross domain impact of changes.
+Enterprise change management should account for the cross-domain impact of changes.
 Product variety can be managed using a Product Configurator.
-A common architecture with flexibility to carry out multi-domain product development with ability to identify specific features is the most essential foundation block.
-This helps reduce complexity by keeping focus on features that are relevant to a module.
-This sub-set of variability can then be used to check validity of constraints and completeness of solutions.
+A common architecture with flexibility to carry out multi-domain product development with the ability to identify specific features is the most essential foundation block.
+This helps reduce complexity by keeping the focus on features that are relevant to a module.
+This sub-set of variability can then be used to check the validity of constraints and completeness of solutions.

 It must be possible to run validations across domain boundaries.
-Further, a comprehensive impact analysis across domains is essential to improve decision while making changes to the product.
+Further, a comprehensive impact analysis across domains is essential to improve decisions while making changes to the product.

-A product manager at Siemens PLM Software for Teamcenter, Sanjay Kulkarni has over 22 years of experience in Configuration Management, Six Sigma, Product development and management.
+About the Author: A product manager at Siemens PLM Software for Teamcenter, Sanjay Kulkarni has over 22 years of experience in Configuration Management, Six Sigma, Product development, and management.